LLMscribe/ShogScript/README.md

 3. Streamlining communication in different professional domains, such as education, research, business, and more.
 4. Ensuring efficient use of input/output tokens, allowing users to stay within the token limits of GPT-4-based AI models.

 ShogScript aims to cater to a wide range of users, from those with no programming experience to seasoned developers, offering an accessible and efficient way to interact with GPT-4-based AI models and manage AI interactions.
+Below you will find details on using ShogScript to create stories, compose articles, retrieve information, generate personalized content, and conduct comparative analysis.

 ## ShogScript Overview